Wills

 When a loved one dies, the family’s resources, both emotionally and financially, can be challenged.
 Our firm can help settle the estate, both fairly and equitably.
 The estate settlement process will often involve presenting a Will to Surrogate’s Court for approval.

-A court-appointed estate representative owes a duty to the estate and all the beneficiaries.
-Our firm will help the Executor complete the estate tasks efficiently and effectively, including informing all heirs of the estate’s status.
+A court-appointed estate representative (Executor or Administrator) owes a duty to the estate and all the beneficiaries.
+Our firm will help the Executor/Administrator complete the estate tasks efficiently and effectively, including informing all heirs of the estate’s status.

 Settling the Estate Taxes in a Timely Efficient Way

-The expression “the only thing that is certain is death and taxes” certainly applies to Estate Administration.
+The expression “the only thing that is certain is death and taxes” certainly applies to the settling of an estate.
 A central part of settling an estate is to satisfy all tax liabilities of the decedent and the estate.
 Our firm will calculate tax payments in the most advantageous way.
 We will work with the family tax accountant to file the decedent’s final income tax return.
-In addition, we will assist the Executor in analyzing assets for potential capital gains tax implication to help in deciding whether to liquidate assets.
+In addition, we will assist the Executor in analyzing assets for potential capital gains tax implications to help in deciding whether to liquidate assets.

-Finally, our firm will calculate the estate tax liability on decedent’s estate.
-The federal and state estate tax rules are based on legislation, and, as such, are subject to change.
+Finally, our firm will calculate the estate tax liability on the decedent’s estate.
+The federal and state estate tax rules are based on legislation and as such are subject to change.

 The federal estate tax must be paid nine months from the date of death.
 New York also has an estate tax.
 It is separate from the federal tax exemption amount; thus New York estate tax may be due even if no federal tax is due.
-The New York State exemption amount is different from the federal law and is $5.93 million in 2021 and increases subject to inflation rates.
+The New York State exemption amount is different from the federal law and is set by the state legislature and can change.
 Paying taxes is an important part of settling an estate; our firm’s advice and direction on the allocation of expenses could prove vital to securing the best tax outcomes.

 Executor’s Role